Negrescu29/distilled-technical-task/README.md

 - `npx playwright test` - run tests in headless mode.
 Runs the end-to-end tests.
 By default, the tests are run in parallel.
 - `npx playwright test --workers 1` - run the tests with one worker.
 - `npx playwright test --ui` - starts the interactive UI mode.
-- `npx playwright test --project=chromium`  - runs the tests only on Desktop Chrome. check **playwright.config.ts** for more details about browesers
+- `npx playwright test --project=chromium`  - runs the tests only on Desktop Chrome. check **playwright.config.ts** for more details about browsers

 ---